 Inquiry - Phone call, contact form completed, contact requested at a trade show, etc.

-Marketing Qualified Lead - Lead meets specific pre-determined qualification criteria such as company size, industry, role of lead, frequency of visits, specific pages visited, etc.
+Marketing Qualified Lead - Lead meets specific pre-determined qualification criteria such as company size, industry, the role of the lead, frequency of visits, specific pages visited, etc.

-Opportunity - Through conversations, sales has determined lead has a need and is a fit for the company - a pipeline opportunity is created.
+Opportunity - Through conversations, sales have determined lead has a need and is a fit for the company - a pipeline opportunity is created.

-Win - Close - Opportunity becomes new business.
+Win - Close - Opportunity becomes a new business.

 Benchmarking Conversion Rates of Traditional Marketing Activities

 What are the benchmarks for lead conversion rates?
 How do I know what’s good?